lawsonkeith/Bee-Bot/README.md

 I've included a sharp IR rangefinder as well to prevent the robot crashing into things, there's a speaker to tell you when you've pressed a button.

-The idea is you program it to navigate round the room i.e send it to the kitchen and try and program it to come back etc.
+The idea is you program it to navigate round the room i.e send it to the kitchen and try and program it to come back etc.  You can watch a video of it doing some obstacle avoidance and simple navigation here:

 ## Hardware